-The International Office will pre-register you for modules prior to your arrival however there is a 'change of mind' period over the first 10 days of arrival.
+The International Office will pre-register students for modules prior to arrival however there is a 'change of mind' period over the first 10 days - two weeks of arrival.
 Please remember that you may only register for a maximum of 30 ECTS.
 All students must attend module registration and timetabling workshops as outlined in the orientation schedule.